-Rather than insinuating that such employees lack ambition and aspiration, organizations should see these employees as a means of motivating the other members of the workforce to stay with the organization for the long term.
+Organizations should see these employees as a means of motivating other members of the workforce to stay with the organization for the long term.

 In order to drive a sense of loyalty among the workforce, it is important for organizations to recognize and reward long service appropriately.